allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 Students who earn a C or better in this course will achieve the following objectives:

 #### Scientific Process (SP)

-- Apply foundational Python language concepts to writing programs that generate visual and text outputs
+- Apply Python programming principles to execute and explain computer code that implements interactive, novel solutions to a variety of computable problems
-- Use VSCode, git, and GitHub to develop, version, and release code consistent with industry-standard practices
+- Release code consistent with industry-standard practices using professional grade IDEs, command line tools, and version control tools.
+- Analyze and suggest revisions to existing Python language code to improve or add functionality

 #### Modes of Expression (ME)

+- Evaluate the practical and ethical implications of writing computer code and discuss the contexts, perceived effects, and impacts exerted on and by computer code as a cultural force or artifact
-- Conceptualize and execute original interactive, animated, and three-dimensionally rendered screen-based projects using Python
+- Design, describe, and implement original projects incorporating standard practices and Python language principles
-- Begin developing a personal sense of investment in computer programming projects through written ideation and reflection i.e. begin to form clear objectives for writing code within a greater context, and reflect on how your code achieves those objectives

 ## Required materials